dmhacker/jester/README.md

 * Only one card can be played at a time.

 All gameplay is currently conducted through the console.
-There is no GUI, although that may be added later.
+There are no plans to add a GUI.

 ## Strategic Choices